 There are two ways to invest in property long term with the hope of receiving a monthly income to supplement retirement.
 First, the buy and hold option is ideal if a property can be found that can be expected to hold its value almost indefinitely and which can be counted on to be in demand for years to come.

-Second, the trade-up option allows investors to conduct deals that simultaneously sell one property while buying another, without triggering a tax event that could lessen the value of the upgrade in property.
+Second, the trade-in option allows investors to conduct deals that simultaneously sell one property while buying another, without triggering a tax event that could lessen the value of the upgrade in property.
 Both are addressed in the tips below, along with plenty of valuable information you can use to guide your first time investor through the process of seeking an investment property.